Friday, November 29, 2024

 "You know we have a two-week policy for all vacation requests," said her boss.
 "That's two full weeks of notice per day requested off.
 You're giving me one week notice, so you can take a half-day off.
 That's more than fair."

 It was good enough, or at least it would have to be.
-Alicia was certain she'd be a bundle of nerves from the moment her head hit the pillow the night before.
-There was a difference between fighting a losing battle and fighting for a lost cause, after all.
-"Come on," said the doctor.
-"I'll sign the request form right now.
-A half-day's good.
-And I hope your personal thing goes well.
-Really."
+Alicia was certain she'd be a bundle of nerves from the moment her head hit the pillow the night before the match.

-"I'm fine.
-Just having a hot flash," said Maxine dismissively.
-Alicia could see the de facto office manager shoot a glance out of the corner of her eye to enjoy the dentist's uncomfortable reaction.
-The doctor handed Alicia a vacation request form and pen.
-She could see the doctor's sixth-grade cursive already at the bottom.
-Before Alicia could look away, her desk-mate indicated the window next to the front entrance with her eyes.
-The young office assistant turned.
+Alicia could see her shoot a glance out of the corner of her eye to enjoy the dentist's uncomfortable reaction.
+Dr. Pupe handed Alicia a vacation request form and pen.
+The doctor had already scribbled his sixth-grade cursive at the bottom.
+Before Alicia could look away, her desk-mate indicated the window by the front entrance with her eyes.
+Alicia turned.
 There it was: the most beautiful, hideous, sickly, sunlight-blocking botanical abomination she had ever laid eyes on, hanging obnoxiously in the window like an angel.

 "Uh, Dr. Pupe," said Alicia, suddenly losing that careful volume control.
-"Fern."
+"Fern!"

 "So I'll just fill it out for the full day, then?" asked Alicia.